boethigp-github/hudini/README.md

 APP_ACTIVE_PROVIDER=OPEN_AI
 ```

-In this case, Hudini will only retrieve models from OpenAI when a request is made to the `/models` endpoint.
+In this case, Houdini will only retrieve models from OpenAI when a request is made to the `/models` endpoint.

 ### No Providers Activated

-If no providers are specified in the `.env.local` file, Hudini won’t query any providers and will return an empty list.
+If no providers are specified in the `.env.local` file, Houdini won’t query any providers and will return an empty list.
 For example, setting `APP_ACTIVE_PROVIDER` as an empty string:

 ```plaintext
 APP_ACTIVE_PROVIDER=